gvwilson/thirdbit/src/fiction/iffy/index.md

 She sat back,
 stretched,
 and yawned so widely that her jaw clicked.
-*Any suggestions?* she thought, but her voices were still silent.
-It wouldn't be long before Wales and the Marines caught up with her.
 As tired as she was,
 she needed to get moving.
+*Any suggestions?* she thought, but her voices were still silent.

 It took her ten minutes to get the two sentry bots online.
-Their optical sensors didn't glow red—that only happened in sims—but she did take an involuntary step back when their heads turned in unison toward her.
+Their optical sensors didn't glow red—that only happened in sims—but she still took an involuntary step back when their heads turned in unison toward her.

 "Sit," she ordered.
 One lowered itself to the concrete.